amitkml/Serverless-Learning-Notes/aws-devops/readme.md

 ![im](https://www.oreilly.com/library/view/aws-certified-solutions/9781789130669/assets/c9d0ee58-7af7-4d09-9c33-0add2f9bec80.png)

+## Deployment Policy

+Elastic beanstalk supports following deployment options to push application updates.

+- All in One
+- Rolling
+- Rolling with additional batch
+- Immutable
+- Traffic splitting
+- Blue/Green

 ## Blue/Green: Duplicate the whole environment and switch the URLs

 Blue/Green  deployments simply replicate your current environment (blue), deploy  the new application to your new, cloned environment (green), and  redirect the traffic to the green one after deployment.